-- (g) Casual Employees - (i) Subject to the evidence requirements in subclause (e) casual employees are entitled to leave work or to not be available to attend work, for the purposes of this clause. - (ii) The employer and an employee are to agree on the period the employee is entitled to not be available to attend work.
-In the absence of agreement, an employee is entitled to not be available to attend work for up to five days per annum in the event of a life threatening illness or injury to a member of the employee's immediate family or household and/or upon the death of that particular member. - (iii) The employer must not fail to re-engage a casual employee because the employee has accessed the entitlement provided for in this clause.
+- (h) Casual Employees - (i) Subject to the evidence requirements in subclause (f) casual employees are entitled to leave work or to not be available to attend work, for the purposes of this clause. - (ii) The employer and an employee are to agree on the period the employee is entitled to not be available to attend work.
+In the absence of agreement, an employee is entitled to not be available to attend work for up to five days per annum in the circumstances described in subclause (a)(i) and (ii) of this Part. - (iii) The employer must not fail to re-engage a casual employee because the employee has accessed the entitlement provided for in this clause.
 The rights of an employer to engage or not engage a casual employee are otherwise not affected.